 They also contain beneficial omega-3 fatty acids, although at lower amounts than many other foods rich in vitamin D.

-Bottom Line: Eggs from commercially raised hens contain only about 30 IU of vitamin D per yolk.
+Summary Eggs from commercially raised hens contain only about 30 IU of vitamin D per yolk.
 However, eggs from hens raised outside or fed vitamin D-enriched feed contain much higher levels.